mszydlowski91/test/docs/index.md

-# Skipodium API
+# API

-REST-ful API used to communicate with the Skipodium backend.
+REST-ful API used to communicate with the backend.

 ### Version information
 Version: 1.0.0